wflore19/pearai-submodule/docs/docs/customization/context-providers.md

 ### URL

-Type '@url' and input a URL, then Continue will convert it to a markdown document to pass to the model.
+Type '@url' and input a URL, then PearAI will convert it to a markdown document to pass to the model.

 ```json
 { "name": "url" }